 The Takeshima/Dokdo islets located in the Sea of Japan have been under South Korea's control since 1952.
 After normalizing their diplomatic ties in 1965, Japan and South Korea tacitly shelved the sovereignty dispute in the broader context of the Cold War.20 The issue, however, was kept alive in each of the two countries' domestic politics.
-In Japan, the Shimane Prefecture, which had administrative authority over the Takeshima/Dokdo since 1905 until the end of World War II, advocates for a stronger Japanese posture on the dispute.21 In South Korea, a campaign to "protect Dokdo" emerged in the 1980s although it had remained largely a grassroots movement until 2005.22 historical controversies."
-Takeshima Day to celebrate the 100th anniversary of the
+In Japan, the Shimane Prefecture, which had administrative authority over the Takeshima/Dokdo since 1905 until the end of World War II, advocates for a stronger Japanese posture on the dispute.21 In South Korea, a campaign to "protect Dokdo" emerged in the 1980s although it had remained largely a grassroots movement until 2005.22

 In 2004, South Korea decided to issue a Dokdo memorial stamp.
-Shimane requested the GOJ respond by designating a national Takeshima Day, an idea rejected by the Ministry of Foreign Affairs (MOFA) and the ruling incorporation of the islets into the prefecture.
-Shimane's campaign was driven by local economic and political interests in the Takeshima and was enabled by Japan's moves towards decentralizing its governance system in the 1990s and 2000s.24
+Shimane requested the GOJ respond by designating a national Takeshima Day, an idea rejected by the Ministry of Foreign Affairs (MOFA) and the ruling